-Just as with other loan products, the homebuyer is responsible for ensuring that the home purchased is sound in structure, a good investment, and free from major defects.
-The VA is not responsible for the loan, not the condition of the property or its potential appreciation or depreciation.
+Just as with other loan products, the homebuyer is responsible for ensuring that the home or Nashville condo purchased is sound in structure, a good investment, and free from major defects.
+The VA is responsible for the loan, not the condition of the property or its potential appreciation or depreciation.

 Eligible for a VA Loan: Where Do You Start?

-If you believe you qualify for a VA Loan, let your real estate agent know right away.
+If you believe you meet the requirements for Veteran Affairs loan eligibility, let your real estate agent know right away.
 The process of obtaining a VA loan requires some steps that are outside of the normal mortgage process.
 Some can be completed even before you settle on a home to purchase such as obtaining a Certificate of Eligibility (COE) from the VA directly.
 You can begin the process online at the US Department of Veterans Affairs.
-From there, an eligible veteran can work with his or her realtor to find a participating lender and begin the mortgage process.
+From there, an eligible veteran can work with a real estate agent to find a participating lender and begin the mortgage process.